Caoimhinv/-pands-problem-sheet/README.md

 ## Weekly Task 7 (07/03/21)

 ### Task
->*Write a program that reads in a text file and outputs the number of e's it contains.
+>*"Write a program that reads in a text file and outputs the number of e's it contains.

-The program should take the filename from an argument on the command line.*
+>The program should take the filename from an argument on the command line."*

 ### Issues
 ???